oat-sa/devkit-lti1p3/doc/api.md

 ## Security

-Since this development kit application can be registered with real LMS production instances, the API HTTP endpoints are **protected by an API key**.
+Since this development kit can be registered with real LMS production instances, the API HTTP endpoints are **protected by an API key**.

 This API key is configurable on the [.env](../.env) file, in the `APP_API_KEY` environment variable.